v2pkthakur/hcp-on-bm/README.md

 ## PreRequisites

-Start with freshly installed RHEL9 OS on the BM.
-And make sure you have valid subscriptions.
+Start with freshly installed RHEL 9.5 OS on the Bare Metal.
+If the host is not RHEL9.5, we recommend upgrading to RHEL9.5.
+Make sure you have valid subscriptions.

 ```
 subscription-manager register